JJ-Vice/JJ-Vice.github.io/index.md

 ---

 ## 🎯 Challenge Overview
-This challenge is structured around three core VLM tasks, each with three independently backdoor-injected models (9 total models):
+The inspiration for this challenge is structured around three core VLM tasks:
 - 🏷️ **Object Identification**
 - 🚨 **Threat Detection**
 - 🔢 **Object Counting**

-Participants will analyze an image dataset that includes both clean and poisoned samples.
+The organizers have trained poisoned VLMs across these three tasks, using samples from the released dataset.
+Participants will analyze the image dataset, which includes both clean and poisoned samples.
 The task is to **detect poisoned samples** and classify the **class/type of the poisoning trigger**.

 > Securing multimodal VLMs is more than a technical problem — it's a societal necessity, with implications ranging from public safety to the ethical deployment of AI in the real world!